 English MA student Paz Rice Rivera on why she chose Sheffield

-Paz is from Chile and is studying on the MA Applied Linguistics with TESOL to further her teaching career.
+Paz is from Chile and is studying on the MA Applied Linguistics with TESOL.
+With modules covering both the academic study of Applied Linguistics and the practicalities of English teaching, she saw it as the perfect course to help her further her teaching career.

 Why did you choose to study in Sheffield?

 I chose to study in Sheffield because of the duality of the MA, which includes modules related to Applied Linguistics as well as English teaching.
 Since I am an English teacher in Chile, both areas are relevant to my professional growth.

 Other reasons why I decided to study here include the experience of the professors, the variety and possibility to choose modules which interest you, and the partnership that the university has with Becas Conicyt which finances my studies.